Subnautica 2 guide: 15 tips to help you ...

 Build the Tadpole before expanding your base

-The first vehicle you can build is the Tadpole, which GameSpot describes as similar to the Seamoth from the original Subnautica.
-It lets you move faster across the map, reach greater depths, and carry additional items on longer expeditions.
-According to GameSpot's tips, the Tadpole is arguably the best early-game upgrade available, and you should prioritize its construction over spending materials on base expansion.
+The first vehicle you can build is the Tadpole, which functions like the Seamoth from the original Subnautica.
+It moves faster across the map, reaches greater depths, and carries extra items on longer expeditions.
+The Tadpole is the best early-game upgrade available.
+Prioritize its construction over spending materials on base expansion.

-The logic is straightforward: a bigger base makes your existing area more comfortable, but the Tadpole opens up entirely new areas and accelerates progression in ways a larger storage room simply cannot.
+The logic is simple: a bigger base makes your existing area more comfortable, but the Tadpole opens entirely new zones and accelerates progression in ways a larger storage room cannot.

 What should you prioritize upgrading first?

-Character upgrades outrank most other crafting goals early on.
+Character upgrades outrank most other crafting goals early.
 Your oxygen tank, suit, and personal equipment directly determine where you can go and how long you can survive there.
 Unlocking new crafting recipes depends on reaching new biomes, and reaching new biomes depends on having the survivability to get there.

-GameSpot's guide is direct on this: upgrading your oxygen tank, suit, and other personal equipment is more important to early survival than any base or tool upgrade.
-New recipes and resources unlock as you explore deeper, so the character upgrades pay forward.
+Upgrading your oxygen tank, suit, and other personal equipment matters more to early survival than any base or tool upgrade.
+New recipes and resources unlock as you explore deeper, so character upgrades pay forward.

 Loading table...